 I quickened my steps so that I paced along the dusty ruts like a speed walker.
 With my mind floating, my eyes automatically picked up the sign of the footprints.

 I was lucky, gaining an hour and a half on a moving target is not easy.
 He must have proceeded down to the river and then headed back to the road line through the thick Bush.
-He hadn’t counted on the elephants forcing me to cut across his big loop, enabling me to tuck close behind his progress.
+He hadn’t counted on the elephants forcing me to cut across his big loop, enabling my tucking close behind his progress.

-What was also possible was that although he had taunted me into following, he probably didn’t know that I could track as well as I did.
-Most likely he counted on me being a Muzungu, with limited bush-craft skills.
+What was also possible was that although he had taunted me into following, most likely he counted on me being a Muzungu, with limited bush-craft skills.
 It seemed his assumption was that he could easily make me lose his track.
 That was why he had headed out of the quarry towards the east through the difficult lodged dambo grass.